caltechlibrary/cait/README.md

 # aspace

-## Golang ArchivesSpace REST API package and utilities

-_aspace_ is a proof of concept Golang package for working with the ArchicesSpace REST API.
-In addition it provides several (hopefully) useful tools
+_aspace_ is a set of utilities written in the [Go](http://golang.org) language that work with and augment the [ArchivesSpace](http://archivesspace.org) API.

-+ aspace - a command line utility for ArchivesSpace interaction (CRUD and Search)
++ aspace - a command line utility for ArchivesSpace interaction (basic CRUD operations and export)
++ aspacepage - a simple static page generator based on export ArchivesSpace content
 + aspaceindexer - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
 + aspacesearch - a web service providing public search services and content browsing
-+ aspacedashboard - a web service providing administrative search services

-Most the ArchivesSpace REST API for Agents and Accessions have be implemented in the aspace package (aspace.go, models.go).
-It should be possible to support the full API give time to create all the JSON models and appropriate test code.
++ xlsximporter - a tool for turning Excel spreadsheets in .xlsx format into JSON files suitable for importing into ArchivesSpace

-## Requires
+## Requirements

-+ A working ArchivesSpace instance reachable on the network
++ A working deployment of ArchivesSpace
-+ Golang 1.5 or better to compile
++ Golang 1.5.3 or better to compile
 + [Bleve](http://blevesearch.com) Golang based Search/Indexing library (think Lucene lite implemented in Golang)

-See NOTES.md for more details.

-If you want to run the shell scripts see [github.com/caltechlibrary/aspace-shell-scripts](https://github.com/caltechlibrary/aspace-shell-scripts).

-You can setup the environment to use the _aspace_ command by sourcing _shell/api-login.sh_
++ Two 3rd part Go packages
+    + [Otto](https://github.com/robertkrimen/otto) by Robert Krimen, MIT license
+    + [xlsx](https://github.com/tealeg/xlsx) by Tealeg, BSD license

+## Compiling

+If you already have [Go](https://golang.org) setup and installed compiling the utilties are pretty straight forward.

+1. Clone the git repository for the project
+2. "Go get" the 3rd party libraries
+3. Compile
+4. Setup the necessary environment variables for using the utilities

+Here's a typical example of setting things up.

 ```
-    . shell/api-login.sh # Answer the prompts to set things up
+    git clone git@github.com:rsdoiel/aspace.git
+    cd aspace
+    go get github.com/robertkrimen/otto
+    go get github.com/tealeg/xlsx
+    mkdir bin
+    go build -o bin/aspace cmds/aspace/aspace.go
+    go build -o bin/aspacepage  cmds/aspacepage/aspacepage.go
+    go build -o bin/aspaceindexer cmds/aspaceindexer/aspaceindexer.go
+    go build -o bin/aspacesearch cmds/aspacesearch/aspacesearch.go
+    go build -o bin/xlsximporter cmds/xlsximporter/xlsximporter.go
 ```

+At this point you should have your command line utilities ready to go in the *bin* directory.
+You are now ready to setup your environment variables.

-## configured by environment
+## Setting up your environment

-The command line tools and services are configured via Unix environment.
-This is trivial to set in a shell script and to source into your current environment.
+The command line tools and services are configured via environment variables.
+Below is an example of setting things up under Bash running on your favorite Unix-like system.
-Here's is an example Bash script that would set the environment variables.

 ```
     #